 Patrolling at Somerton involves a couple of days a month during the life saving season.
-Somerton SLSC is responsible for patrolling the area of beach and water from the Brighton Jetty (King Street) to the Broadway, Glenelg South, on weekend and public holiday afternoons between October and March.
+Somerton SLSC is responsible for patrolling the area of beach and water from the Brighton Jetty (King Street) to the Broadway, Glenelg South, on weekend and public holiday afternoons between October and April.

 Patrols are a great way to spend time at the beach, and do not require too much work, only vigilance.
 A patrol group consists of around 12-15 people, including a captain and vice-captain responsible for leading the patrol.